Th3lazykid/100DaysOfHacking/Days/Day2.md

    - [Atlas](https://tryhackme.com/room/atlas): Until now I was mostly solving Linux boxes or say machines, this room gave a good high-level overview of attacking a Windows machine, gotta start with understanding Windows fundamentals next.

 - [X] HackTheBox Academy:
+   - [Networking Fundamentals](https://academy.hackthebox.com/module/details/34): Did a good recap of what learnt yesterday on THM, tbh I really liked the way of explaining things on HTB Academy if compared with TryHackMe, still same concepts and now kinda good with Theory.
+But doing on both platforms helped me understand in a much better way.
+Also there were some concepts like [Proxy](https://www.youtube.com/watch?v=AuINJdBPf8I) for which I had to watch few YouTube Videos.

 ### Extra's: